superbox-dev/keba_keenergy/README.md

   * Buffer tank
   * External heat source

 Looking for more information?
 The [Wiki](https://github.com/superbox-dev/keba_keenergy/wiki) contains in-depth documentation.

+## Supported Systems

+The KEBA KeEnergy Integration works with heat pumps that provide a KEBA KeEnergy Web HMI interface.
+It is successfully used with devices from manufacturers such as M-TEC, Windhager, and ino, as well as other systems based on KEBA controls.

 ## Requirements